MaibornWolff/codecharta/analysis/parser/RawTextParser/README.md

                              include build, target, dist, resources and out folders as well as files/folders starting with '.'
-  -e, --exclude=<exclude>    exclude file/folder according to regex pattern -h, --help                 displays this help and exits -m, --metrics[=<metrics>...]
+  -e, --exclude=<exclude>    exclude file/folder according to regex pattern -f, --file-extensions[=<file-extensions>...]
+                             parse only files with specified extensions -h, --help                 displays this help and exits -m, --metrics[=<metrics>...]
                              metrics to be computed (select all if not specified)